Alok4k45h/Movies-Database-API/README.md

-# Movies
+# Movies-Database-API

-Given two files `app.js` and a database file `moviesData.db` consisting of two tables `movie` and `director`.
+we have two files `app.js` and a database file `moviesData.db` consisting of two tables `movie` and `director`.

-Write APIs to perform CRUD operations on the tables `movie`, `director` containing the following columns,
+APIs to perform CRUD operations on the tables `movie`, `director` containing the following columns,

 **Movie Table**